apache/arrow/docs/source/developers/guide/step_by_step/building.rst

 For Arrow implementations which are built on top of the C++ implementation (e.g. Python and R), wrappers and interfaces have been written to the underlying C++ functions.
-If you want to work on PyArrow or R package, you may need to edit the source code of the C++ library too.
+If you want to work on PyArrow or the R package, you may need to edit the source code of the C++ library too.

 Detailed instructions on building C++ library from source can